 Data resources for educators

 Did you know that NOAA collects terabytes of data every day from weather stations, radar, satellites, ships, buoys, and sensors?
-But this information isn’t just collected for our scientists to use.
-Anyone can take on the role of scientist using our publically available data.
-But with dozens of websites and hundreds of variables to choose from, it can be tricky for educators to know how to get their students started with real Earth science data.
+This information isn’t just collected for our scientists to use; anyone can take on the role of scientist using our publicly available resources.
+But with dozens of websites and hundreds of variables to choose from, it can be tricky for educators to know how to get their students started with scientific data.
 This collection highlights ocean and atmosphere data sources that are easy to use and appropriate for classrooms and informal learning environments.

 Within each topic area, the resources are separated into categories based on level of content: